arnaudmorin/bootstrap-openstack-k8s/README.md

 tofu apply
 ```

-Tofu is used to deploy the needed infra, and run on each instance the correct installation scripts.
+`tofu` is used to deploy all nodes, and a cloud-init postinstall script is then executed to install everything.

+Welcome to my lazy world!

 The postinstall scripts may take some time to run (around 5 minutes).
-You can check if the scripts are finished
+You can check if the scripts are finished by checking the ``/var/log/postinstall.log`` (the last line must be a "done").

-by checking the ``/var/log/postinstall.log`` (the last line must be a "done").
-The scripts are the equivalent of the following sections up to this
+The scripts are the equivalent of the following sections up to this [one](#populate-your-openstack-with-default-values)
-[one](#populate-your-openstack-with-default-values

 ```bash
 # List instances you have to retrieve the IPs